intel/intel-extension-for-pytorch/docs/tutorials/contribution.md

 ## Writing documentation

-So you want to write some documentation for your code contribution and don't know where to start?
+Do you want to write some documentation for your code contribution and don't know where to start?

 Intel® Extension for PyTorch\* uses [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for formatting docstrings.
 Length of line inside docstrings block must be limited to 80 characters to fit into Jupyter documentation popups.